 TRENTON, N.J. — A New Jersey federal judge on March 1 denied a life insurer’s motion to dismiss breach of contract and bad faith claims after determining that the insured sufficiently alleged facts in support of the claims (Mahmud U. Haq v.
 Nationwide Life and Annuity Insurance Co., No. 19-10553, D. N.J., 2020 U.S. Dist.
 LEXIS 36825).

-LAS VEGAS — A Nevada federal judge on Aug.
-27 refused to dismiss an insured’s claims for bad faith and unfair claims practices after determining that the insured’s allegations arising out of the insurer’s refusal to pay the full policy limits for an underinsured motorist claim are sufficient to support the claims (Brooke Pribyl v.
-Allstate Insurance Co., et al., No. 17-2068, D. Nev., 2018 U.S. Dist.
-LEXIS 145918).
+LAS VEGAS — A Nevada federal judge on March 19 dismissed an insured’s claims for bad faith and unfair claims practices against an auto insurer after determining that the insured failed to allege sufficient facts in support of the claims (Mike Castillo v.
+GEICO Casualty Co., No. 19-1259, D. Nev., 2020 U.S. Dist.
+LEXIS 48048).

 HOUSTON — The First District Texas Court of Appeals on March 17 determined that a trial court erred in refusing to abate an insured’s extracontractual claims from a declaratory judgment claim filed against an auto insurer because the extracontractual claims are dependent on the resolution of the declaratory judgment claim (In re State Farm Mutual Auto Insurance Co., No. 01-19-00821, Texas App., 1st Dist., 2020 Tex.
 App.
 LEXIS 2214).